 Healing the Need to Escape

-Healing escapism doesn’t mean you have to face everything at once.
-It means gently learning to stay — to sit with yourself, even in discomfort, without needing to run.
+Healing escapism doesn’t require you to face everything all at once.
+It begins by gently learning how to stay—to sit with yourself, even in discomfort, without needing to run.

 Try starting with: